Contents

 Do I need to be based in Europe?

 Not necessarily.
-Many European boutique labels, including Sakhanda Music, work with artists from anywhere in the world.
+Many independent European labels, including Sakhanda Music, work with artists from anywhere in the world.
 Geography matters less than genre and artistic direction.